 - Wine (optional)

 The beautifully arranged baskets are taken to the local Ukrainian church for a Blessing.
-The parish priest is all dressed in his special holiday robes, carries a cross, holy water and a prayer book, chants all the special prayers associated with all the foods to be blessed, and generously sprinkles the Holly Water all over the food filled baskets and his parishioners.
+The parish priest is all dressed in his special holiday robes, carries a cross, holy water, and a prayer book, chants all the special prayers associated with all the foods to be blessed, and generously sprinkles the Holy Water all over the food filled baskets and his parishioners.

-It is a beautiful site, to see the numerous baskets sitting atop of rows of tables, with a burning candle in each, and beautiful embroidery adoring each basket, not mentioning the wonderful aroma of the food.
+It is a beautiful sight, to see the numerous baskets sitting atop rows of tables, with a burning candle in each, and beautiful embroidery adorning each basket, not to mention the wonderful aroma of the food.

 Ahhh… if you could only imagine the aroma of fresh bread, smoked meats, horseradish…it is an amazing thing to experience.

-The though part is, that you are not all0wed to eat any of this food until after the Easter Sunday Liturgy, and in addition to that, you are fasting the whole day on Holy Saturday.
-Now you know why this food tastes so great on Easter Sunday.
+The tough part is, that you are not allowed to eat any of this food until after the Easter Sunday Liturgy, and in addition to that, you are fasting the whole day on Holy Saturday.
+Now you know why this food smells so wonderful on Saturday and tastes even better on Easter Sunday.